 Plus, the hiking conditions can’t be too dangerous either.

 Indeed, even just seeing either of these waterfalls flow would be a feat onto itself, and that’s why I tended to cap the scenery score to a 3 when they easily could have been strong 4s.

-Ringedalsfossen and Tyssestrengene (as well as the Trolltunga itself) sat in the Odda Municipality in Hordaland County.
-For information or inquiries about the area as well as current conditions, visit the local government website.
+Ringedalsfossen and Tyssestrengene (as well as the Trolltunga itself) sat near the town and municipality of Odda in Hordaland County, Norway.
+For information or inquiries about the area as well as current conditions, visit the Trolltunga AS website.
 There is also a Facebook page set up where the Mountain Guards provide updates.

 The way I did this excursion was by basing myself in the town of Odda, then doing the drive all the way to the last car park P3.

 From this town, I drove for about 6km north on the Rv13 before entering the town of Tyssedal.

 Once at Tyssedal, I then followed the signs for Trolltunga, which left the Rv13 and went up the Skjeggedalsvegen, which climbed steeply through town.